anthony-j-castro/prettier-config/README.md

 3. Review the proposed version number and release notes in the workflow logs.
 4. If everything is correct, repeat steps 1 and 2 but uncheck the "Run with dry-run flag" option.
-5. After the "Create release" workflow completes and the new version is created, update the version number in the ["Installation" section](#installation) of this README.